 The budget should be general and flexible enough to meet the changing needs of the PTA.
-Establishing categories for both revenue and expenses is recommended, individually listing only those items greater than ten percent of the total budget.
+Establishing categories for both revenue and expenses is recommended.
 Budget categories can be organized by commission, with more detailed information for Executive Committee use only.
 The PTA may consider including a phrase such as "Revenues received in excess of budgeted amounts will be carried over to the subsequent year" on the budget.